Fine-Tuning the Entropy Alpha Strategy: Incorporating Micro Conditions for Optimal Backtesting

 # Convert the "Triggered at" column to datetime format

-# Sort the dataframe by "Triggered at" column
+# Sort the dataframe by stock and time to ensure correct order

 if len(group) > 1: